Will Smith: 2008–2022: Career fluctuations and King Richard

-2020–present: Memoir and King Richard

 Smith's memoir Will, which was written with Mark Manson, the author of The Subtle Art of Not Giving a F*ck, was published on November 9, 2021, and promoted with a tour.
 The book is a journey of self-knowledge recalling childhood traumas, his relationship with his father, and his experiences with ayahuasca.
 In the same year, he and his Westbrook Studios company signed a deal with National Geographic.

 Smith portrayed Richard Williams, father and coach of tennis players Venus and Serena Williams, in the 2021 film King Richard.
 For his performance, he won the Academy Award for Best Actor, Golden Globe Award for Best Actor – Motion Picture Drama, and the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role.

 On February 7, 2022, National Geographic announced that Smith would star in a series titled Pole to Pole, which will stream on Disney+.
-The show will follow Smith and his film crew as they go on a 26000 mi trek from the South Pole to the North Pole, crossing all of Earth's biomes and spending time in communities along the way.
+The series follows Smith and his film crew as they go on a 26000 mi trek from the South Pole to the North Pole, crossing all of Earth's biomes and spending time in communities along the way.
+Part of the filming took place during an expedition in the Ecuadorian Amazon which helped discover the northern green anaconda.